 Here, Peter is quoting from the book of Psalms.
 The Psalms that Peter are quoting are prayers to God from David.
 David is praying that God will repay those who persecute him.
 Have you ever felt that way?
 I know that I have but, during those times, I have to be reminded that Jesus came for my persecutor just as he came for me.

-Therefore it is necessary to choose one of the men who have been with us the whole time the Lord Jesus went in and out among us,
+Therefore, one of the men who have been with us continuously throughout the time the Lord Yeshua traveled around among us,

 Peter is still talking to the early church here.
 He is saying that Judas, as an apostle, must be replaced.
 He is also saying that it can't be just anyone that assumes the position of Apostle.
 Today, just as in the early church, there are many Christian leaders that get caught up in titles.
 You see them call themselves everything from prophet to evangelist to apostle.
 Peter is telling us here that an apostle is not just someone that knows Christ but that it is someone that actually was there when Jesus walked the earth.
 I personally believe that, if the church would get over all the titles and rules that men have come up with, the Church, as a whole, would be a lot better off.
 There is only one title we really need and that is Christian.
 The simple test for that title is do you know Jesus as your Lord and Savior?

-beginning from John's baptism to the time when Jesus was taken up from us.
-For one of these must become a witness with us of his resurrection.
+from the time Yochanan was immersing people until the day Yeshua was taken up from us - one of these must become a witness with us to his resurrection."

 Here Peter is still giving the qualifications for being an apostle.
 As you can see, it had to be someone who had personally witnessed Jesus' life, death, burial, and resurrection.
 That narrows it down quite a bit even for those days.
 Today, there are many Christians searching for another title as if it makes them something more.
 The title of apostle is taken by many to set themselves apart.
 It seems like it becomes all about them, their name, and their titles.
 That is what we would call pride and we are taught elsewhere in the Bible that it isn't good.
 Are you content with the simple title of Christian?
 In the end, what are all the titles and fancy letters at the end of people's names going to mean?

-"So they proposed two men: Joseph called Barsabbas (also known as Justus) and Matthias.
+They nominated two men - Yosef Bar-Sabba, surnamed Justus, and Mattityahu.
 Then they prayed, "Lord, you know everyone's heart.
-Show us which of these two you have chosen"
+Show us which of these two you have chosen

-"to take over this apostolic ministry, which Judas left to go where he belongs."
-Then they cast lots, and the lot fell to Matthias; so he was added to the eleven apostles.
+to take over the work and the office of emissary that Y'hudah abandoned to go where he belongs."
+Then they drew lots to decide between the two, and the lot fell to Mattityahu.
+So he was added to the eleven emissaries.

 In the first part of today's study, Peter is finishing his prayer about who should replace Judas.
 We should take note that Peter was very specific when he prayed.
 Are you specific in your prayers?
 You see, even though God knows all, He wants his children to ask.
 In the second part of today's study, we notice that after they prayed they did two things.
 First of all, they knew, from the scriptures, that they were praying in God's will.
 Then, they trusted God enough to take action.
 You see many people use prayer as a coward's way of doing nothing.
 Here, they trusted God enough to know that He could control the lot as it was cast.
 Many people will pray about the same thing for years (which is not wrong if it is done with the right motive) and all the time they are using prayer as an excuse to avoid action.
 Do you pray with confidence or do you use it as an excuse to do nothing?